TheStarAlight/eTraj.jl/docs/src/theory2_trajectory_simulation_phase_methods.md

 where ``V(\bm{r})`` denotes the potential of the parent ion.

 After the laser ends, the electron interacts only with the residual parent ion.
 At a distance from the parent ion, the electron interacts with the potential's Coulomb tail, and its Runge-Lenz vector ``\bm{a} = \bm{p}\times\bm{L} - Z\bm{r}/r`` can be viewed as approximately conserved.
-Taking advantage of this conserved quantity, combining with the conservation of angular momentum and energy, we obtain the expression of the final momentum:
+Taking advantage of this conserved quantity, combining with the conservation of angular momentum and energy, we obtain the expression of the final momentum [^ShvetsovShilovski_2012]:
 ```math
 \begin{aligned}
     \bm{p}_\infty &= p_\infty \frac{p_\infty(\bm{L}\times\bm{a})-\bm{a}}{1+p_\infty^2 L^2}, \\